synogen/pcbsharmonymods/Texture Replacer/readme.txt

 Part Specific Replacements are not supported for asset bundles right now.

-Examples for part ID specific material color replacements are included in the "Material Colors.conf".
+Examples for part ID specific material color replacements are included in the ExamplePack's "Material Colors.conf".
-There are even examples for part ID specific texture replacements in the "Parts Texture Replacer.conf" but to see those you have to install the included unitypatcher mod that adds the two test CPUs (PartCPU.zip).
+There are even examples for part ID specific texture replacements in the ExamplePack's "Parts Texture Replacer.conf" but to see those you have to install the included unitypatcher mod that adds the two test CPUs (ExamplePack/PartCPU.zip).